chipcode-nl/mac-fairseq2/README.md

-# Build fairseq2 on Mac M2
+# Build fairseq2 on Mac M2 / Intel
 Check the build scripts first.

 There are two scripts.